SITE SEARCH: SUFFIX ARRAY + FASTCGI

 - Search (Regex): 0.9120 s

 Resource exhaustion and XSS attacks are inherent.
-The former is mitigated by limiting concurrent searches via lock-file semaphores and capping query length (64B) and result sets (20).
+Lock-file semaphores limit concurrent searches; query length (64B) and result set (20) are capped.
 All output is HTML-escaped to prevent XSS.